 Minnesota follows riparian water rights: you are free to use the water on your property so long as it does not negatively affect the water rights of other riparian rights holders.
 However, there are many restrictions on how you can use this water.

 You will need a water-use permit from the DNR if you plan on using more than 10,000 gallons of water per day or 1 million gallons per year.
-You are not able to use more than one-half acre-foot per acre per year from lakes.
-There are also restrictions on diverting water, creating ponds or using water in wetlands.
+You cannot use more than one-half acre-foot per acre per year from lakes.
+There are also restrictions on diverting water, creating ponds, or using water in wetlands.

 Diverting Water on Your Property

-It is generally illegal to divert water from a stream or lake in Minnesota, even if the stream or lake is on your property.
-However, there are some loopholes in the law that might make this legal.
+It is generally illegal to divert water from a stream or lake in Minnesota, even if it is on your property.
+However, some loopholes in the law might make this legal.

 For example, the law allows you to drain public waters so long as you replace the water with waters “that will have equal or greater public value.”
-You are also allowed to divert water for drainage purposes, as outlined here.
+You can also divert water for drainage purposes, as outlined here.

 Can I Build a Pond on My Property in Minnesota?